Rediet-W/web-onboarding/README.md

 - **Job Card Component:** A React component that closely resembles the design provided in the task.
 - **Job Listing Dashboard:** A dashboard that lists all available job opportunities, styled using Tailwind CSS.
 - **Job Details Page:** Detailed view of each job, including description, responsibilities, and other relevant information.
+- **Bookmark Feature:**
+  - **Bookmark Toggle Button:** The job card component includes a toggle button that allows users to bookmark or remove a job position from their saved list.
+  - **Bookmark Logic:** The application implements logic to handle bookmarking functionality using a provided endpoint.
+Only authenticated users can access this feature.
+When a user toggles the bookmark button, a request is sent to the bookmark endpoint to update the bookmarked status of the job.

 ## Installation